Shalimov/ISSchemaTools/README.md

     The second param should be a pattern that describes expected structure of an object.
     `matchTraverse` allows to traverse an object using special pattern.

     Pattern should describe desired structure of object.
-Each end node of pattern should be a rule.
+Each end node of pattern should be a Vertex.
-    Rule can contain additional info about end node.
-At this moment if you try to define rule you should point a type of desired data.
+    Vertex can contain additional info about end node.
-	You can extend rule as you wish.

     ```javascript
 	/*